 The coffee of Africa often tastes just as exotic as the countries they come from.
 Most coffee in Africa is washed by hand in channels and dried on raised beds.
-The washed process produces a medium bodied clean cup with high levels of acidity while the flavors are very distinct and clear.
+The washed process produces a medium-bodied clean cup with high levels of acidity while the flavors are very distinct and clear.

 But there are also some coffees from Ethiopia that are dry (naturally) processed.
-These coffees are a true gem of the coffee world, as they show a really intense floral and/or fruity (especially strawberry and blueberry) flavors that can sometimes be even a bit overwhelming for the common coffee drinker.
-But do not fear them … give them another try and soon you’ll reach a point of no return, as every other coffee (except maybe some exceptional Geishas) will not satisfy your need for fruity flavors in a cup.
+These coffees are a true gem of the coffee world, as they show an intense floral and/or fruity (especially strawberry and blueberry) flavors that can sometimes be even a bit overwhelming for the common coffee drinker.
+But do not fear them … give them another try and soon you’ll reach a point of no return, like every other coffee (except maybe some exceptional Geishas) will not satisfy your need for fruity flavors in a cup.

-When we talk about coffees from central America, we can sum it up in one word: smooth, bright and clean.
+When we talk about coffees from Central America, we can sum it up in one word: smooth, bright, and clean.
 These coffees hit the sweet spot for most coffee lovers and very rarely will you find someone that won’t like them.
 The region has great growing conditions and farms indeed have the potential to grow amazing beans.

 Central American coffees are much like a Swiss knife of specialty coffee, as versatility is their major advantage.
 When compared to African coffees, they show a fuller body and a more rounded acidity.
-The end result are coffees that will perform great in every style of brewing, from espresso to filter.
+The result is coffees that will perform great in every style of brewing, from espresso to filter.
 Oh, and they feel comfortable with milk as well!